blake-bauman/test-spring-cloud-sleuth-gateway/README.md

-Sample project for demonstrating an issue with Spring Cloud Sleuth and Spring Cloud Gateway with missing OpenTracing span.
+Sample project for demonstrating an issue with Spring Cloud Gateway logs missing Sleuth trace data.

 * To build:  `mvn clean verify`
 * To run:  `mvn spring-boot:run`
 * To test:  `curl http://localhost:8080/foo`
-* Response will be an error, but the server's log message for the `org.springframework.boot.autoconfigure.web.reactive.error.AbstractErrorWebExceptionHandler` logger with the error will be:  `... [traceId=] [spanId=] - [0b4b7679-2]  500 Server Error for HTTP GET "/foo"`
+* Response will be an error, but the server's log messages for the request will be similar to:  `... [traceId=] [spanId=] - ..."`
 * If you revert to previous release of Spring/SpringCloud:

 ```xml